RedlineREDLINE

 That's a customer non-solicit, not a true non-compete.
 It restricts a specific behavior (soliciting your former clients) for a specific time, with a specific connection (you actually worked with them).
 Courts call this reasonable.
 The "you can't work anywhere in your field for two years" version is what gets thrown out.

 If your offer letter has the second shape, the practical risk is much lower than if it has the first.
-We've covered the broader pattern of overbroad consumer clauses in the contract red flags guide, and the same logic applies here.
+A non-compete is a clean example of the locked door shape from the contract red flags playbook.
+The clause builds a wall around your future options, and the same overbreadth that makes the wall feel tall is usually what gets it knocked down in court.
 Overbroad usually loses.

 What to do before you sign one